We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Why it’s Great

-In terms of foot protection, the Freerider Pro offers an excellent balance between weight and padding.
-The shoes do an excellent job of protecting feet from roots and rocks, yet they don’t feel overly bulky or cumbersome on the trail.
-And while the old-school laces could be a negative to some, we found them to do an excellent job of holding our heels down and allow for infinite adjustability.
-Whether you’re heading out for a casual trail ride or gearing up for a local enduro race, it’s hard to beat the Five Ten Freerider Pro.
+In terms of foot protection, the Five Ten Freerider Pro offers a nice middle ground between weight and padding.
+The shoes do a great job of protecting feet from roots and rocks, yet they don’t feel overly bulky or cumbersome on the trail.
+And while the old-school laces could be a negative to some, they do an excellent job of holding feet in place and allow for infinite adjustability.
+Whether you’re heading out for a casual trail ride or gearing up for a local enduro race, the Freerider Pro is the best flat pedal shoe for the job.

 How it Compares

-With its sticky rubber, comfortable fit, and casual good looks, it’s easy to see why Five Ten’s Freerider Pro is currently the best pair of mountain bike shoes for flat pedals.
-Along those same lines, we have the Ride Concepts Livewire listed below.
-Compared to the Freerider Pro, the Livewire has more of a skater-shoe look and offers more padding, particularly in the heel.
-Fit is neutral for both models–we didn’t experience issues with either–and each offer a nice feel on the pedals.
+Compared to the Freerider Pro, the Livewire (listed below) has more of a skater-shoe look and offers more padding throughout, particularly in the heel.
+Fit is neutral for both models–we didn’t experience issues with either–and each offers a nice feel on the pedals.
 In terms of grip, the Five Ten edges out the Ride Concepts.
-However, the Livewire features a gusseted tongue, which is a nice option that the Freerider Pro omits.
+However, the Livewire employs a gusseted tongue that nicely wraps around the foot to provide a locked-in feel, a feature that the Freerider Pro omits.
 For most mountain bikers, the Freerider Pro and its grippier sole make it the easy choice.
-But for more casual riders or those on a budget, the still excellent Livewire is a solid second choice.
+But for more casual riders or those on a budget, the still excellent Livewire is a solid second option.

 Shop the Five Ten Freerider Pro at: